Is the Austin Chess Club the original Austin Chess Enterprises under a new directorship?

 No, the Austin Chess Club is a new organization started in late 2005 by Peter Kappler, Drew Sarkisian, Michael Simpson and Josh Newsham.
 The current directors include Drew Sarkisian, Peter Kappler and Lori Balkum (who is also the club's most senior USCF tournament director).
 Austin Chess Enterprises lives on through the efforts of Gary Gaiffe and Lori Balkum who run the G/10 Monday night events at the Dobie Food Court on U.T. campus.
 The Austin Chess Club was formed to meet the needs of players seeking to play more serious, USCF-rated chess on a regular basis.

 When does the club meet?
-How late into the evening can
+How late into the evening can a meeting run?

 The club meets weekly on Sunday nights.
 Club doors open at 6:00pm; registration closes at 6:25pm sharp (well, OK, we try to do this, but often we have a line of folks registering at 6:30pm).
 The club stays open until the final game is finished or the last Club officer leaves, whichever is later (typically 11:00-11:30pm).